Dornavineeth/open-unlearning/docs/contributing.md

 6. Now you can go to your fork of the repository on GitHub and click on **Pull Request** to open a pull request.
 Make sure you tick off all the boxes on our [checklist](#pull-request-checklist) below.
 When you're ready, you can send your changes to the project maintainers for review.

-7. It's ok if maintainers request changes, it happens to our core contributors too!
-So everyone can see the changes in the pull request, work in your local branch and push the changes to your fork.
-They will automatically appear in the pull request.
+7. Please bear with us maintainers with the changes we require!
+We want to ensure we keep the repository clean and easily extensible.
+As yuo make your updates: you may want to work in your local branch and push the changes to your fork, since everyone can see the changes in the pull request.
+Changes pushed to the fork will automatically appear in the pull request.

-### Pull request checklist
+### Pull Request Checklist

-☐ The pull request title should summarize your contribution.<br>
+☐ The pull request title should summarize your contribution.
-☐ If your pull request addresses an issue, please mention the issue number in the pull request description to make sure they are linked (and people viewing the issue know you are working on it).<br>
+☐ If your pull request addresses an issue, please mention the issue number in the pull request description to make sure they are linked (and people viewing the issue know you are working on it).
 ☐ To indicate a work in progress please prefix the title with `[WIP]`.
-These are useful to avoid duplicated work, and to differentiate it from PRs ready to be merged.<br>
+These are useful to avoid duplicated work, and to differentiate it from PRs ready to be merged.
-☐ Make sure existing tests pass.<br>
+☐ Make sure existing tests and checks, if any, pass.
-☐ Make methods having informative docstrings.<br>
+☐ Make methods having informative docstrings.